wilberquito/Thesis/Code/api/README.md

 sudo docker run -t <tag-name> <image-name>
 ```

-- In case you need to `debub` the container
+- In case you need to `debug` the container
 because it turn off inmediatitly after you want to lift it.

 ```sh